catarak/creating-digital-instruments-in-max/README.md

   * Filtering
   * Presets
 * ~10 min - Break
-* ~30 min - Recording with Audacity & Group Projects
+* ~30 min - Recording with Audacity & Free Play
   * You can create your own sound files with Audacity
-  * Working in groups of 2, make a patch that expands upon the techniques we just learned.
-You can either use a provided sound file, or make your own.

 #### Part 2: 2 hours
 * ~50 min - Further explorations in how to manipulate a sound